Colorado Department of Public Health and Environment (CDPHE) Approval:

 Property owner information is available at www.denvergov.org/assessor.

 After completing all of the above steps and receiving clearance, you can demolish the building.

 After the demolition is complete, please schedule your final inspection online through e-permits.
 On-site, the inspector will conduct the final inspection.
+If applicable, you will be required to submit a separate recycling and reuse compliance form verifying the actual results of recycling efforts based on your plan to your inspector in order to receive approval.
 Once the inspection is complete, the inspector will finalize the permit and you can download your permit directly from e-permits.

 Schedule your final inspection